 Registrar of Vital Statistics

-On the day of your appointment call when you arrive and you will be let in through the main entrance doors.
-There is a sanitizer in the vestibule in the foyer.
-You are required to sanitize your hands before entering the building.
+On the day of your appointment call when you arrive and you will be let into the building..
 All visitors are required to wear a face covering and maintain social distancing.

 Lincoln Park Health Department Vital Statistics and Registration maintains birth, marriage, and death records from August 1922 to the present.
 Domestic Partnership records are available from 2004 to present.